alexandreloures/covid19Brazil/README.md

 -   `brazil_municipality` - Information on the new Coronavirus
     (COVID-19) for the 5,570 municipalities in Brazil

+## Base limitation:

+**At the municipal level, the current day’s data may be lower than the previous day’s: this happens because the notification municipality is not necessarily the same place of residence of the notified case or death.
+Thus, upon completing the investigation process of each individual occurrence, the Municipal and State Health Departments have the autonomy to correct the information and pass it on to the Ministry of Health.
+Therefore, in all bases the current day’s data may be smaller than the previous day’s data.**

 # Installation

 To install the `package`, one of the two standard methods for installing